marotipawar/maroti-selenium/README.md

 - MyWebDriver interface containing browser specifice operation method.
 - It is use to implemented classes can perform operation on web element.
 - It is customiz same as WebDriver interface.
-- We can easilly implement on our class and use specific fanctionality.
+- We can easilly implement on our class and use specific functionality.

 #